eviatarmor/ngIndexedSignal/README.md

 - Each signal requires a **unique key**
 - IndexedDB operations are asynchronous but non-blocking
 - The `BroadcastChannel` only sends messages to **other** tabs, not back to itself
-- Cleanup is automatic when the injection context is destroyed
+- Cleanup is automatic when the injection context is destroyed (using RxJS)

 ## 🛠️ Development
 ```bash